tigerfarm/arduino/README.md

     Set on/off when selecting an address, or flashing when a program is running.
 + Note, octal organized: 3 bits each octal.
 + Top left 10 LEDs are status lights: memory cycles, state:
-+ INTE PROT MEMR INP MI OUT HLTA STACK WO INT
++ INTE PROT MEMR INP MI(memory read) OUT HLTA STACK WO INT
 + 2 LEDs below, are: WAIT and HLDA

 + Total LEDs = 10 + 8 + 2 + 16 = 36 LEDs